This tutorial talks about how to set up a Vault user account that has API access and walks through the basics of uploading a document to Vault.

 , your web application can store it using cookies.
 You can also pass the data into a Vault REST API request.

-Each Vault in your domain has its own file staging server.
+Each Vault in your domain has its own file staging which you can access using the Vault REST API.
 You can use this as a temporary storage area for files you’re loading.
 Vault also uses it to store extracted files.
-The URL of each staging server is the same as the corresponding Vault.
-Before loading any input that references a file, you must upload the file to the server via FTP.
-These files can include source files and renditions for documents or user images for user profiles.

 To connect legacy implementations, see How to Connect Legacy Implementations via FTP.

 Paths to files and folders are different for Admin and non-Admin users.
 Non-Admin users can only see their own files and folders.
-Admin users can see all files and folders on their Vault’s file staging server, including the root directory and individual user directories.
+Admin users can see all files and folders on their Vault’s file staging, including the root directory and individual user directories.
 User directories are always in the format u{user_id

 To reference files: